 If you fail to pay fines, your library privileges will be lost, and a collection agency may be contacted.
 If a book is returned after a bill is paid, the cost of the book will be refunded, but the fines will not.
 If the book has already been reordered, the book cost will not be refunded.

 Finally, you are responsible for returning your books on time.
 We send out courtesy notices for past due items - fines accumulate.
 See the Policies page for more information.

 What can I borrow?

 If your card has been activated and you have no outstanding fines or blocks, you can check out up to ten (10) books, non-music CDs, videos or DVDs at any one time.
 See more information...

-The library has 4 public access terminals located on the first floor near the front desk.
+The library has 3 public access terminals located on the first floor near the front desk.
 These computers are intended for web-based activities (checking email, accessing government e-docs, etc.) and do not have productivity software (i.e. word processing).
 Access to these computers is first come, first served.
-One public computer is reserved for physically-disabled individuals, and scanning purposes.
-We ask that you limit your time on these computers, and yield to those who are waiting.
+An additional public computer is reserved for physically-disabled individuals.
+We ask that you limit your time on this computer, and yield to those who are waiting.
 Students have priority; others may be asked to limit their use.

 Read about Wireless Access and NSU's IT Acceptable Use policy here.

 Printing & Copying